Ron89/thesaurus_query.vim/README.md

 [![Join the chat at https://gitter.im/Ron89/thesaurus_query.vim](https://badges.gitter.im/Ron89/thesaurus_query.vim.svg)](https://gitter.im/Ron89/thesaurus_query.vim?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a plugin for user to *lookup* synonyms of any word under cursor and *replace it* with an user chosen synonym.
-It also accepts word/phrases covered in visual mode or manual input.
-But for the latter two cases, auto-replacement function isn't activated by default, and the result will be displayed in a split buffer.
+This is a plugin for user to *lookup* synonyms of any word under cursor or phrase covered in visual mode, and *replace it* with an user chosen synonym.
+It also accepts word/phrases from manual input for synonym checkup.

 **Notice:** Currently this plugin Supports only English, Russian (ru) and German (de) thesaurus query.
 If you want to use the plugin for other languages,